 The assumption of constant returns to scale also implies firms have 0 markup; in other words, they operate in a perfectly competitive environment.
 This assumption likely becomes a better assumption with the passing of time during the 1990s.
-Therefore, my analysis uses industry-specific elasticities which are averaged across the different years of the 1990s.
-Extensive robustness checks in A.4 show that the qualitative results are unchanged across elasticities estimated in any given year.
-Consistent with this is Figure 3 showing that labor's costshare varies little in the 1990s, for most industries.
+Therefore, my main analysis uses industry-specific elasticities from 1996, as this is the year after which for virtually all industries the estimated labor shares are stable, as shown in Figure 3.
+Extensive robustness checks in A.4 show that the qualitative results are unchanged across elasticities estimated in any given year, or using elasticities averaged across different years of the 1990s.